PlanktonPlanet/userland/README.md

+# RaspiMJPEG for PlanktoScope

+This repository is the fusionned host between [robettidey's fork](https://github.com/roberttidey/userland/) and the upstream repo from the [raspberry foundation](https://github.com/raspberrypi/userland/).

+Those two repositories have been properly merged and rebased (the fork has been rebased on the upstream repo, as it should have).

+This repository contains the changes that Plankton Planet did to the RaspiMJPEG tool to suit their needs regarding the [PlanktoScope](https://github.com/PlanktonPlanet/PlanktonScope).

+Those changes are just adding a command to update the filename and to provide a name directly to the command that launches an image capture.

+## Original README
 This repository contains the source code for the ARM side libraries used on Raspberry Pi.
 These typically are installed in /opt/vc/lib and includes source for the ARM side code to interface to:
 EGL, mmal, GLESv2, vcos, openmaxil, vchiq_arm, bcm_host, WFC, OpenVG.